 - undertake a clinical practice placement in order to achieve the competences and undertake 20-25 assessments of ankyloglossia and frenulotomies

 Where can I do my placement?

-Placements are available at the Dudley Group NHS Foundation Trust (Russells Hall Hospital in Dudley but these are subject to availability and capacity is limited.
+Placements are available at the Dudley Group NHS Foundation Trust (Russells Hall Hospital in Dudley) but these are subject to availability and capacity is limited.
 Places at the Dudley Group NHS Foundation Trust are offered in the order which applications are received, therefore if you feel you will need a placement at Dudley, it is suggested that you apply early.
-Your placement dates and times will be arranged with you following the study day.
+Your placement dates and times will be arranged with you following the mandatory study day.
 You are likely to need to attend a minimum of 4-6 clinics to achieve competency.
-You may alternatively wish to undertake a placement more locally to you.
+You may alternatively wish to undertake a placement in your local area.
 If you are able to arrange this and organise appropriate supervision we will provide all necessary practice documentation.

 What clinical competencies do I have to achieve?

-You will be provided with a clinical practice document and this will need to be completed by you and your supervisors.
-You must achieve competency in all areas and must be supervised carrying out a minimum of 20-25 frenulotomies.
+You will be provided with a practice assessment document (PAD) and this will need to be completed by you and your supervisors.
+You must achieve competency in all areas and must be supervised carrying out a minimum of 20-25 full ankyloglossia assessments and frenulotomies.

 How much academic work is involved?